PjGeeroms/RecipeDB/README.md

 ### 4. Open a browser and navigate to:
     localhost:4000

+# Creating an account
+For protection of your own recipes the registery page is protected with a secret key.
+This key is necessary to register.
+The standard key is

+    pass

+Of course this key can be changed in the code.

 # RecipeDB API
 De backend van het project vind je terug in de backend folder.